xtuml/xtuml.github.io/docs/xday.md

 The Shlaer-Mellor Method is applied in varying degrees of integrity in organizations around the world.
-At xtUML Days people from organizations focused aeronautics, distributed network asset management, medical devices and heavy factory automation among others will discuss:
+At xtUML Days people from organizations focused on aeronautics, distributed network asset management, medical devices and heavy factory automation among others will discuss:

 - industrial applications